Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/from-critique-to-construction-priorities-for-signed-language-writing-infrastructure/essay.md

 - adoption mapping across institutions and regions
 - comparative work against video-plus-gloss and bilingual baselines

-The point is not to put SignWriting on trial as though nothing has been shown.

-The point is to move from feasibility and existence arguments toward evidence about performance, uptake, and educational effect.
+The next step is to move from feasibility and existence arguments toward evidence about performance, uptake, and educational effect.

 ## Priority 2: Corpora and reusable signed text